ChristianConchari/Strathospheric-ballon-earth-observation-gathered-imagery-classification-through-TinyML/README.md

 ## Project descripction

-This repository holds code for the project .
+This repository holds code for the project, deployed for the "2do Concurso de experimentos para Globos Estratosféricos" organised by [Tecnonautas](https://tecnonautasbolivia.com/).

 ## Usage